benfrick/docs-portfolio/src/commerce/product/api_product_feeds.md

 The Threads List endpoint returns a paginated response when the number of threads found exceeds the count query parameter.
 If the count query parameter is omitted, the maximum number of threads returned is 50.

-'next' and 'prev' URLs are returned in the pages section of the response for paginated results.
-The `next` and `prev` URLs include all the parameters originally passed to the endpoint along with an anchor parameter.
+The `next` and `prev` URLs are returned in the pages section of the response for paginated results.
+These URLs include all the parameters originally passed to the endpoint along with an anchor parameter.
 The anchor parameter in the `prev` URL marks the number in the result set listed first on the previous page.
 Similarly, the anchor parameter marks the number in the result set listed first on the next page.
 For instance if you are viewing threads 26 - 50 of 100 paginated results, the anchor parameter in the `prev` URL would be 1 and 51 in the `next` URL.

 If the query results contain thousands of items, the max limit that can be paged through is 10,000.
 When the anchor exceeds 10,000 items you should expect to get an error.
 This is an intentional limitation imposed on the backend data store for performance reasons.
 If you make a request whose response would contain the 10,000th item, the next link returned will be empty.